 If you are not ready to final your final returns by tax day, consider filing an extension.
 But be careful – to avoid penalties, you will still have to pay by tax day (April 15 for most people) at least the amount of tax you will ultimately owe…so if you don’t have your final tax liability calculated by tax day, consider making a conservative (high) payment with your extension.
 It’s better to get a refund back later than to get hit with penalties.

-Greetings all, I hope everyone is doing well, and
+Greetings to all, I hope everyone has been enjoying autumn, as

 Greetings, and happy Autumnal Equinox!
 With day and night at